Vidkun Quisling: Popular party leader

 Over the course of 1932 and into 1933, Prytz's influence over Nordisk folkereisning i Norge weakened and lawyer Johan Bernhard Hjort assumed the leadership role.
-Hjort was keen to work with Quisling because of his new-found popularity, and they devised a new programme of right-wing policies including proscription of revolutionary parties including those funded by foreign bodies such as Comintern, the suspension of the voting rights for people in receipt of social welfare, agricultural debt relief, and an audit of public finances.
+Hjort was keen to collaborate with Quisling because of his new-found popularity, and they devised a new programme of right-wing policies involving proscription of revolutionary parties including those funded by foreign bodies such as Comintern, the suspension of the voting rights for people in receipt of social welfare, agricultural debt relief, and an audit of public finances.
 In 1932, during the Kullmann Affair, Quisling turned on the prime minister for questioning his hard-line stance over pacifist agitator Captain Olaf Kullmann.
 In a memorandum laying out his proposals for economic and social reform distributed to the entire cabinet, Quisling called for the prime minister to stand down.
 As the government began to collapse, Quisling's personal popularity reached new heights; he was referred to as "man of the year," and there were expectations of forthcoming electoral success.

 Despite the new programme, some of Quisling's circle still favoured a cabinet coup.
 He later said he had even considered the use of force to overthrow the government but, in late February, it was the Liberal Party that brought them down.
-With the assistance of Hjort and Prytz, Nordisk folkereisning i Norge quickly became a political party, Nasjonal Samling, or NS, literally "National Unity," ready to contest the forthcoming October parliamentary election.
+With the assistance of Hjort and Prytz, Nordisk folkereisning i Norge quickly became the political party Nasjonal Samling (NS; "National Unity"), ready to contest the forthcoming October parliamentary election.
 Quisling was mildly disappointed and would have preferred to head a national movement, not just one of seven political parties.
-Nasjonal Samling soon afterwards announced it would support candidates from other parties if they supported its key aim of "establishing a strong and stable national government independent of ordinary party politics."
+NS soon afterwards announced it would support candidates from other parties if they supported its key aim of "establishing a strong and stable national government independent of ordinary party politics."
 Although not an overnight success in the already crowded political spectrum, the party slowly gained support.
 With its Nazi-inspired belief in the central authority of a strong Führer, as well as its powerful propaganda elements, it gained support from many among the Oslo upper classes, and began to give the impression that "big money" lay behind it.